vaibhavparkhi/Java-Assignments/README.md

 The REST API would be used on the server-side to get notifications about malware detections from the clients for scanned devices.

 ### Technologies Used:
-Java 8, Spring Boot, Spring Data, Hibernate, H2 Database
+Java 8, Spring Boot, Spring Data, Hibernate, H2 Database, Lombark

 ## Solution Description:
 **At data layer** used entity relationship using Spring Data JPA which has to entity classes Device and Detection.
 The device has the @OnetoMany relationship with Detection.
 And Detection entity has a relationship @ManyToOne with Device.
 To remove detection for the particular device, I used the soft deletion strategy of Hibernate which could be used for further analytics of data for detection reports.
 Using Spring JPA layer to connects with database for CRUD operation.